 For students: We encourage you to download the POS Internship Informational Sheet for full information about our internship programs and offerings.
 Also, we will post notices of internships to Facebook and Twitter so please be sure to “Like” and “Follow” us if you haven’t already done so by clicking on the buttons at the top right of this page.

-The Peter Madigan ’81 Congressional Internship Program, founded in 1958, is open to juniors and seniors on a competitive basis.
+UMaine Congressional Internship Program, founded in 1958, is open to juniors and seniors on a competitive basis.
 Each spring, several UMaine students are selected to live in Washington DC while working full-time in a congressional office.
 The program also includes readings and a monthly seminar series with high-level political leaders in Washington D.C.
-Applications are announced and interviews are conducted each fall to fill the spring internship positions.
-For further information, contact Professor Richard Powell, 243 North Stevens Hall.
+Applications are typically available in the Political Science office starting in late September.
+Interviews are conducted each fall to fill the spring internship positions.
+For further information, contact Professor Richard Powell, Boudreau Hall.

 The Maine Public Policy Scholars Program is competitive, and is available to all students who will be University of Maine juniors or seniors in the next academic year.
 The Maine Community Foundation funds the program, which has students from across the University of Maine System investigate a state public policy issue.
 The policy scholar selected at the University of Maine will undertake a major research project involving some aspect of Maine public policy during the academic year.
-The scholar will work both with an outside mentor and a faculty member in the UM Department of Political Science in the development of a research project and paper.
+The scholar will work both with an outside mentor and a UMaine faculty member in the development of a research project and paper.
 Scholars from the University of Maine System campuses will meet together to discuss their research in progress several times over the course of the year and convene in the spring to present the results of their research.
 Six hours of academic credit are awarded under the program.
-A stipend of $1,000 is also provided in the form of a tuition grant, along with up to $1,000 for travel and other expenses related to the research project.
-For further information, contact Professor Amy Fried, 130 Stevens Hall.
+The program offers a $5,000 student scholarship, along with up to $1,000 for travel and other expenses related to the research project.
+For further information, contact Professor Brian Pitman in the Sociology Department.